Steve Sviggum

-Steven A. Sviggum is a Minnesota politician, a member of the University of Minnesota Board of Regents, and an executive assistant to and communications director for the Republican caucus in the Minnesota Senate.
+Steven A. Sviggum (born September 15, 1951) is a Minnesota politician, a former member of the University of Minnesota Board of Regents, and an executive assistant to and communications director for the Republican caucus in the Minnesota Senate.
 A former Speaker and member of the Minnesota House of Representatives, Sviggum represented District 28B in the southeastern part of the state.
 The area was known as District 25A until the 1982 legislative redistricting, and then as District 26A until the 1992 redistricting, and has included all or portions of Dakota, Dodge, Goodhue, Olmsted, Steele, Wabasha, Waseca and Winona counties.

 Background

 Of Norwegian-American ancestry, Sviggum was born in September 1951.
 He received a B.A. in mathematics from St. Olaf College in Northfield, and later worked as both a teacher and a farmer.

 Service and leadership in the Minnesota House

 Sviggum was first elected to the House in 1978.
 He served as minority leader from April 17, 1992 to 1999, and became Speaker after the 1998 elections, when the Republicans took control of the House.
 He began his speakership under unusual circumstances, as 1998 also saw the election of Reform Party candidate Jesse Ventura as governor while the Democrats retained control of the Minnesota Senate.
 Sviggum was the leader of the Republicans in a government divided among three political parties.

 In 2003 Sviggum alleged that then-State Representative Rebecca Otto had knowingly distributed false campaign materials.
 Otto was indicted, but the presiding judge dismissed the charges.

 In the 2006 election, the Democrats regained control of the House, ending Sviggum's tenure as Speaker.
 Though he won reelection to his House seat, he chose not seek a leadership position in the next session.
 Democrat Margaret Anderson Kelliher succeeded him as Speaker.